CLNEulalia/Express-TDD/readme.md

   })
 ```

-NB: In the first test, we were using the `.expect` method of `supertest`.
+In the first test, we were using the `.expect` method of `supertest`.
 Here we are using the expect function provided by `chai`.

 We can write another test that verifies the presence of a field in the response...